My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

-For the first Christmas ever, we went for a little festive stay to Bluestone National Park Resort in Wales.
-In this blog post I will share my honest review of what it’s like to stay at Bluestone in-between Christmas and New Year and I will review all the activities and facilities we used on our stay including Kingdom of the Elves.
+In this blog post, I will share my honest review of what it’s like to stay at Bluestone between Christmas and New Year (known as a Twixmas break).
+I will review all the activities and facilities we used during our stay, including Kingdom of the Elves!

 My very honest Bluestone review 3 night Christmas break in Wales